CyberAgentAILab/Graphic-design-evaluation/README.md

 File names consist of "[eval method]_[eval type]\_[design principle]."

 Note:
-"eval. method" is "gpt" or "human."\n
+"eval. method" is "gpt" or "human."
-"eval. type" is "abs" (absolute evaluation) or "comp" (comparative (relative) evaluation).\n "design principle" is "alignment", "overlap", or "whitespace."\n
+"eval. type" is "abs" (absolute evaluation) or "comp" (comparative (relative) evaluation).
+"design principle" is "alignment", "overlap", or "whitespace."

 Example:
 "gpt_abs_alignment.csv" is the absolute evaluation results of GPT evaluation for alignment.